Royal City Mission

 Our Official Start

-As the group continued to meet, they decided to formalize the gathering and wrote a constitution - Royal City Evangelical Missionary Church was born.
-This was the official founding of Royal City Mission.
-We met in various locations around the city, still praying, investigating, and dreaming of how we might best serve the city.
+As the group continued to meet, they decided to formalize the gathering and wrote a constitution; this was the official founding of Royal City Mission.
+We met in various locations around Guelph and dreaming of how we might best serve the city.

 Picture